 Click here for a detailed guide on how to build a group in GMass using a CSV file.

 Why You Should Be Using GMass to Send Emails

-Gmail only allows a sender to draft a generic email to all the members of an email group.
-This is the case with other email providers like Yahoo Mail and Outlook, too.
+Gmail only allows a sender to draft a generic email template to all the members of an email group.
+This is also the case with other email clients, like Yahoo Mail and Microsoft Outlook.